dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

    Dip of the fault plane (Prior knowledge is needed)

 5. Run the code to obtain the output files (Two files containing the RMSE values and Okada Locking curve)

+% The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate, Locking Depth, Fault Dip, and Vertical offset (uY)

+Codes: Dip_slip_Okada_Error2 and Strike_slip_Okada_Error2